LavaHoppers/path-tracer/README.md

 **`Bounding Volume Hierarchies`**: Upon loading a 3D object into the engine, it will algorithmically subdivide it's mesh so the object can be rendered efficiently.

-**`Global Illumination`**: *WIP* Global illumination makes each object to act as a light source and allows for incredibly realistic lighting.
+**`Global Illumination`**: Global illumination makes each object to act as a light source and allows for incredibly realistic lighting.

 **`Real-time Display`**: You can watch your image render as the engine works on it in addition to the `.png` output.